 Investors looking for a low cost model will also be rewarded with Vanguard’s highly competitive fee structure, making it the ideal provider for retirement savers and long term investors.

-For anyone new to investing Vanguard offers really low costs and is perfect for investors considering a long term solution.
+For anyone new to investing, Vanguard offers really low costs and is perfect for investors considering a long term solution.

-Vanguard Investor FAQ
+Vanguard Investor FAQs

 How do I contact Vanguard Investor?